How AI Matchmaking helps you create successful events

 Let’s understand how this tech improves networking at a B2B exhibition:

-Without AI matchmaking – Attendees go through a lengthy list of exhibitors and participant profiles to find out who matches their interest.
+Without AI matchmaking – Attendees go through a lengthy list of exhibitors and participant profiles to find out who matches their interests.
 They shortlist a handful of people to meet and network with after spending several hours.

 With AI matchmaking – AI collects and processes the details of every event participant.
 It evaluates the choices they make and offers the best matches within seconds.
-If the options are not relevant, it keeps adapting to user choices to improve the match relevance until the best selection is made.

-AI-matchmaking also drives people-to-object connections, where the algorithm recommends relevant content and products.
-For example, ExpoPlatform’s AI-powered matchmaking software helps organisers create tailored rules to connect attendees to what best aligns with their interests.
+For example, ExpoPlatform’s AI-powered matchmaking software helps organizers create tailored rules to connect attendees to what best aligns with their interests.

 Learn how AI matchmaking’s people-to-object connections functions help set up an online marketplace model in our free ebook.